breatheco-de/content/src/content/lesson/pandas-apply.es.md

 ---
 description: >-
-  Learn how to effectively use the Pandas apply function in Python.
-Master data manipulation techniques and enhance your data analysis skills today!
+  Master the Pandas apply function in Python!
+Learn essential data manipulation techniques to boost your analysis skills.
+Discover more now!
 ---